Complexity

 If your reverse osmosis filtration system doesn’t deliver as much water as it did when it was new and you’ve changed the filters and membrane, the problem may be an undercharged or leaking holding tank.
 The tank uses a traditional tire valve-style stem that can lose air over time.
 When the air pressure drops, the bladder can’t push out as much water.

 Here’s how to check the pressure.
-First, you’ll need a low-pressure tire gauge (one choice is the Victor Tire Gauge Low Pressure 1 to 20 psi; $6 at amazon.com).
+First, you’ll need a low-pressure tire gauge.
 You can’t use an ordinary tire gauge.
 Next, turn off the water supply valve to the filter system and shut off the valve at the top of the holding tank.
 Disconnect the tubing at the tank valve.
 Dump all the water out of the tank.
-Then check the air pressure as shown above.
+Then, check the air pressure as shown above.
 Adjust to the recommended pressure.
-Then reinstall the tank and tubing and turn on the water.
+Then, reinstall the tank and tubing and turn on the water.

 Once the tank is filled, note the filled pressure.
 Wait a few days and check the pressure again.
-If the pressure is the same, you’re done.
+If it’s the same, you’re done.
 If the tank has lost pressure, try replacing the valve core (available at auto parts stores).
 If the new core doesn’t solve the problem, replace the tank.